FCA Slams Unauthorised Brokers with £4 Million Fine

-The Financial Conduct Authority (FCA) has achieved a significant legal victory against unauthorised mortgage brokers targeting vulnerable homeowners.
-London Property Investments (U.K) Limited (LPI), NPI Holdings Limited (NPI), and their directors Daniel Stevens and Tony Stevens have been ordered to pay approximately £4 million for operating without proper authorisation.
+The Financial Conduct Authority (FCA) has landed a heavyweight legal blow on rogue mortgage brokers preying on vulnerable homeowners.
+London Property Investments (U.K) Limited (LPI), NPI Holdings Limited (NPI), and their directors Daniel Stevens and Tony Stevens have been hit with a staggering £4 million penalty for running their dodgy deals without proper authorisation.

-• NPI: Bought properties and rented them back to the sellers, also without proper authorisation.
+• NPI: Bought properties and rented them back, bypassing legal financial controls.

-An FCA spokesperson commented on the ruling: “This judgment is a significant step in protecting consumers from unauthorised financial activities.
+An FCA spokesperson said: “This judgment is a significant step in protecting consumers from unauthorised financial activities.
 The defendants took advantage of vulnerable individuals, and this ruling serves as a strong reminder that the FCA will take action against those who operate outside the law.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.